mathemakitten/poetry/04 - Wayfinding.md

 if we have finitely many midnights to spend on this earth then

-i'm thankful to stand in this moment, with you, as strangers becoming friends
+I'm thankful to stand in this moment, with you, as strangers becoming friends

-on the other side of an ocean for possibly the first time and the last time in our only lives
+on the other side of an ocean, for possibly the first time and the last time in our only lives

 <br/>